Ichi the Witch: World-Hater and the Seven Stars

 Classified as God Majik, they are an S-tier Majik with the ability to carve out and warp chunks of the world, including even Majik.
 They are the Mantinel Witch's Association's greatest enemy.
+Fujimine nicknames him "Haytee".
 15 years before the story, they appeared and warped out two towns he covered in their barrier, killing every living beings inside, including Desscaras' younger brother, Libro.
 They reappeared in the town of Hoitaka to warp it, but this is thwarted by Ichi, Desscaras, and Togeice.
 They took an immediate interest in Ichi after he fearlessly expressed his desire to hunt and injured the Majik.
 They have a history with Uroro, the latter is so wary of them that he spent years laying low to avoid getting detected by him.
 Jikishirone prophesized that World-Hater Majik will eventually destroyed the world, but this can be prevented by Ichi, who will acquire them at the cost of his life.
+His shakujo staff, named "Cynosura", is one of the only weapons capable of warping magic and destroying Majiks.